The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 It is best to stir fry the protein portions first before doing the veggies.
 For the veggies, start with veggies that need longer cooking time, e.g. carrots, before moving on to the quick frying veggies like mushrooms.

 Stir-frying is done over high heat, but you need to turn it down before adding the aromatics.
 They must be cooked low and slow.
 Aromatics give additional flavor to your stir fry, but they must be added only in the last part of the cooking, before adding the sauce.
-You can use finely chopped ginger, garlic, lemongrass, chilies, or green onions (scallion).
+You can use a small amount of finely chopped fresh ginger, garlic, lemongrass, chilies, or green onions (scallion).

 When to Add Sauce to Stir Fry